jbms/sphinx-immaterial/docs/customization.rst

 documentation when checking out different branches or tagged commits.

 .. important::
-    To use the version dropdown selector, you must set :confval:`version_dropdown` to `True` in the `html_theme_options` dict.
+    To use the version dropdown selector, you must set :themeconf:`version_dropdown` to `True` in the `html_theme_options` dict.

     .. code-block:: python